High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Experiments

 We now consider non-convex problems.
-We train two different neural network architectures, using softmax loss function on MNIST Handwritten Digit Classification Dataset.
-The first architecture is a multi-layer perceptron (MLP) neural network that has four layers: an input layer with $784$ nodes, two hidden layer with $512$ and $256$ nodes, and an output layer with $10$ nodes.
+We train three different neural network architectures, using the softmax loss function.
+The first architecture is a multi-layer perceptron (MLP) neural network that has four layers: an input layer with $784$ nodes, two hidden layers with $512$ and $256$ nodes, and an output layer with $10$ nodes.
 All activation functions are ReLU.
 This is the same architecture as in \cite{vaswanie2019painless}.
-The results are shown in Figure \ref{MNIST1}.
 The second network is a small convolutional neural network (CNN) that in addition to the input and output layers, has two convolutional layers and one fully connected layer.
 Each convolutional layer uses a $3 \times 3$ kernel with a stride length of $1$, and is followed by a $2 \times 2$ max pooling.
-This architecture follows the tutorial at \href{https://medium.com/swlh/pytorch-real-step-by-step-implementation-of-cnn-on-mnist-304b7140605a}{this link}.
-The results are in Figure \ref{MNIST2}.
+This architecture follows the tutorial at \href{https://medium.com/swlh/pytorch-real-step-by-step-implementation-of-cnn-on-mnist-304b7140605a}{this link}\footnote{https://medium.com/swlh/pytorch-real-step-by-step-implementation-of-cnn-on-mnist-304b7140605a}.
+The third network is ResNet18 \cite{he2016deep}.
+We note that the parameter choices and estimation of $\eps_f'$ for SASS are done in the same way as in \Cref{sec:convex_exp}.
+We tested the MLP and CNN networks on the MNIST dataset \cite{lecun2010mnist}, and ResNet18 on Fashion MNIST \cite{xiao2017fashion}.
+In Figure \ref{MNIST1}, we plot the results for SASS, SLS, and ADAM with 5 learning rates ($10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}$).

-The algorithms considered are: 1) ALOE with $\gamma=0.9$.
-2) SLS with the suggested parameters as in the paper \cite{vaswanie2019painless}.
-3) Adam with the default parameters.
-4) SGD with learning rate $10^{-3}$.
-(The reason for using $\gamma=0.9$ in ALOE is because in these experiments this value is closer to the parameters chosen by SLS, where $\gamma$ is chosen heuristically, depending on the size of the data set and the mini-batch size.)
+In Figure \ref{MNIST1}, the left plots show the progress of the {training} loss of each algorithm, the middle plots show the progress of the test loss, and the right plots show the step sizes for SASS and SLS.
+The $x$-axis measures the total number of passes (forward and backward) through the neural network, and is a proxy for the total work performed by the algorithm. \revv{For SASS, we used the same batch for the function value and gradient at the current point as in the convex experiments.
+Thus each iteration of SASS requires 2 forward passes and 1 backward pass, for a total of 3 passes per iteration.
+On the other hand, ADAM requires 1 forward pass and 1 backward pass per iteration, for a total of 2 passes per iteration.
+SLS has a variable number of passes per iteration depending on how many times the algorithm backtracks.}